bazelbuild/bazel/site/versions/master/docs/install-ubuntu.md

 sudo apt-get update && sudo apt-get install bazel
 ```

-Once installed, you can upgrade to newer version of Bazel with:
+Once installed, you can upgrade to a newer version of Bazel with:

 ```bash
 sudo apt-get upgrade bazel